Symmetries of order four on K3 surfaces: only contains rational curves

 \begin{example}[\textbf{Vinberg's K3 surface}] If $m=1$, then $S(\sigma^2)=\Pic(X)$ has maximal rank and $X$ is isomorphic to the unique K3 surface with

-since it can be easily proved that, up to isometry, this is the only rank two even positive definite, $2$-elementary lattice and it has moreover an order four isometry without fixed vectors.
+since it can be easily proved that, up to isometry, this is the only rank two, even, positive definite and $2$-elementary lattice.
 The automorphism group of this K3 surface is known to be infinite and has been computed by Vinberg in \cite[\S 2.4]{V}.
 In particular, it is known that $X$ is birationally isomorphic to the following quartics in $\IP^3$:

 which are degree four covers of $\IP^2$ branched along the union of four lines in general position and an irreducible quartic with three cusps respectively.
 The two covering automorphisms $x_0\mapsto ix_0$ induce non-conjugate order four non-symplectic automorphisms on $X$: the first one has $a=0$, $n=12$ and fixes $4$ smooth rational curves (the proper transforms of the lines), the second one has $a=3$ (coming from the cusps), $n=6$ and fixes one smooth rational curve (the proper transform of the quartic).
 These give the last two examples in Table \ref{g=0}.